survivejs/webpack-book/manuscript/developing_with_webpack/03_configuring_hmr.md

 When webpack generates a bundle, it needs to tell different modules apart.
 By default, it uses numbers for this purpose.
 The problem is that this makes it difficult to debug the code if you must inspect the resulting code.
 It can also lead to issues with hashing behavior.

-To overcome this problem, it is a good idea to use an alternative module id scheme.
+To overcome this problem, it is a good idea to use an alternative module ID scheme.
 As it happens, webpack provides a plugin that's ideal for debugging.
-This plugin, `NamedModulesPlugin`, emits module paths over numeric ids.
+This plugin, `NamedModulesPlugin`, emits module paths over numeric IDs.
 This information is useful for development.

 You can enable this better behavior as follows: